zy-2112/bjx_crawl/README.md

 ### Setup Instructions

+1. **Deploy to Vercel**: Deploy the crawler as a Vercel serverless function
+2. **Configure Email Secrets**: Set up Resend API key and notification email as Vercel environment variables:
+   - `RESEND_API_KEY` - Your Resend API key
+   - `NOTIFICATION_EMAIL` - Your email address
-1. **Fork/Clone** the repository to your GitHub account
+3. **Fork/Clone** the repository to your GitHub account (optional for Vercel-only approach)
-2. **Enable Actions**: Go to the "Actions" tab and enable GitHub Actions
+4. **Enable Actions**: Go to the "Actions" tab and enable GitHub Actions (only if using GitHub Actions workflows)
-3. **Set Permissions**: Ensure the repository has write permissions for Actions:
+5. **Set Permissions**: Ensure the repository has write permissions for Actions (only if using GitHub Actions):
    - Go to Settings → Actions → General
    - Set "Workflow permissions" to "Read and write permissions"
-4. **Manual Trigger**: You can manually trigger workflows from the Actions tab
+6. **Manual Trigger**: You can manually trigger workflows from the Actions tab (only if using GitHub Actions)

+### Vercel-Only Setup (Recommended)

+For the simplest approach using only Vercel:

+1. **Deploy to Vercel**:
+   - Push your code to a Git repository
+   - Connect to Vercel and deploy
+   - The cron job is already configured in `vercel.json`

+2. **Configure Environment Variables**:
+   - In Vercel dashboard, go to your project settings
+   - Add these environment variables:
+     - `RESEND_API_KEY` = your Resend API key
+     - `NOTIFICATION_EMAIL` = your email address

+3. **That's it!**:
+   - The Vercel function will run automatically twice daily
+   - You'll receive email notifications with results
+   - No GitHub Actions needed

 ### Customization